 Platelets (10 mL/kg) for life-threatening hemorrhage, consumption, or urgent need for invasive procedure (eg, lumbar puncture).

 If no urgent indication exists, nonemergent transfusions can given to keep platelets >10 000/mL3.
 This does not need to be done in the ED.

 Infection: Fever and neutropenia typically become an issue after the initiation of chemotherapy.
 However, granulocyte function is impaired in newly presenting leukemics, and fever or suspicion of infection in a new leukemic should be treated emergently with broad spectrum antibiotics.
-In children with known neutropenia from treatment, consider unusual infections such as perirectal ...
+In children with known neutropenia from treatment, consider unusual infections ...